-(2) Without detracting from the provisions of subsection (1) above the Municipality must -
+- (2) Without detracting from the provisions of subsection (1) above the Municipality must - - (a) publish a notice in the Provincial Gazette; and - (b) publish a notice in a newspaper that is circulated in the municipal area of the municipality in an official language determined by the Council, having regard to language preferences and usage within its municipal area, as contemplated in section 21 of the Municipal Systems Act, once a week for two consecutive weeks; and - (c) enable traditional communities to participate through the appropriate mechanisms, processes and procedures established in terms of Chapter 4 of the Municipal Systems Act, - (c) use any other method of communication it may deem appropriate and the notice contemplated in subparagraph (b) must specifically state that any person or body wishing to provide comments and or objections shall:

-- (a) publish a notice in the Provincial Gazette once a week for two consecutive weeks; and - (b) publish a notice in two local newspapers that is circulated in the municipal area of the municipality in two languages commonly spoken in the area, once a week for two consecutive weeks; and - (c) use any other method of communication it may deem appropriate and the notice contemplated in subparagraph (b) must specifically state that any person or body wishing to provide comments and or objections shall: - (i) do so within a period of 60 days from the first day of publication of the notice; and - (ii) provide written comments; and - (iii) provide their contact details as specified in the definition of contact details. - (3) The Municipality may for purposes of public engagement arrange - - (a) specific consultations with professional bodies, ward communities or other groups; and - (b) public meetings.
+- (i) do so within a period of 60 days from the first day of publication of the notice; and - (ii) provide written comments; and - (iii) provide their contact details as specified in the notice. - (3) The Municipality may for purposes of public engagement arrange - - (a) consultative session with traditional councils and traditional communities; - (b) specific consultations with professional bodies, ward communities or other groups; and - (c) public meetings.